Paperback/godot-mvt/README.md

 * MvtTile
 * MvtGeometry

+Supports attributes.

 ## Limitations

-* Ingests HTTP only for now
+* Currently only ingests via HTTP.
-* C# and godot 3.4 (godot 4 support may arrive later)
+* C# and godot 3.5 (godot 4 support rewrite may arrive later)
-* Tested with [Martin](https://github.com/maplibre/martin) MVT server.
-Have problems with your MVT server?
-[Please let me know](https://github.com/Paperback/Godot-MVT/issues)
+* Tested with [Martin](https://github.com/maplibre/martin) tile server.
+Have problems with your MVT server? [let me know](https://github.com/Paperback/Godot-MVT/issues).
+* Due to fundamental limitations in godot's pooled memory, it can crash when building *extremely* complex features.
+To prevent this split your features up or reduce complexity for larger tiles, and only process 1 layer at a time.
+This is fixed in godot 4.

-## Build godot geometry from vector tiles
+## Render geometry in godot from vector tiles
 ```gdscript
 var tile: MvtTile = load('res://data/tile/6/32-32.tres')
 var geometry: MvtGeometry = tile.geometry